Choosing a university is a big decision.

 That wraps up our guide to choosing the right university, good luck!

-Wondering how to make the right decision when choosing which university you’d like to attend in 2019?
+Wondering how to make the right decision when choosing which university you’d like to attend?

 Check out this video with our CEO Rowan Kunz, where he outlines the 3 biggest mistakes students make when choosing a university!